-I am reporting multiple Tier 3 PNs.
-I have listed the additional PN information on page 3 of this form.
+I am reporting multiple Tier 3 PN's.
+I have listed the additional PN information at the end of this form.

 The public water system indicated above hereby affirms that a Tier 3 public notice has been provided within this CCR to consumers in accordance with 310 CMR 22.16(4) including: delivery, content, format requirements, notification deadlines, and that the public water system will meet future requirements for notifying new billing units and new customers of the violation.